walkccc/CLRS/docs/index.md

 Thanks to: the Instructor's Manual by Thomas H. Cormen, @skanev, @cyberzhg, @yinyanghu, @irobot0, @ajl213, etc.

 Please don't hesitate to give me your feedback if any adjustment is needed with the sorted-solutions.
-You can simply press the "Edit this page" button in the upper right corner to edit the contents.
+You can simply press the "Pencil icon" in the upper right corner to edit the contents.

 # Working on following exercises: